|

 ||

-as this website shows.
+in her work, as this website shows.

 Liz lives and works at North Avoca (near Terrigal) NSW, which is a seaside town north of Sydney.
 For a picture of Liz, click here. |